Dealing with oppositions

 The time frames for opposing other actions vary under the Patents Act 1990.

 There are fees for filing the notice of opposition, for appearing at the hearing and for an extension of time if requested.

 The most significant costs will be for getting legal advice, engaging a legal representative (if you decide you need one) and for the preparation of evidence.
 Costs for the preparation of evidence will include the expense of engaging relevant technical experts.

 While the winning party is generally entitled to an award of its costs, this award is normally limited by the legislation and usually amounts to a small proportion of the actual costs that the winning party would have accumulated during the opposition process.
-Even if you win, you will usually not recover your actual costs and if you lose, you may be liable for a portion of the other party's costs.
+Even if you win, you will usually not recover your actual costs and if you lose, you may also be liable for the other party's costs.

 What you will have to prove

 When an opposition is filed, the patent applicant or patentee and the opponent each have an opportunity to give evidence to the Commissioner of Patents.

 As an opponent, you'll need to prove a lack of newness or inventive/innovative step in light of information that may or may not have been considered when the application or patent was examined, or use other grounds to argue that the application or patent is invalid.